golang/vulndb/doc/triage.md

 6. Edit the report file template.
 7. Run `vulnreport commit [<report file> | <Github issue number>]`.
 This will lint the report, add exported symbols, convert the YAML to OSV, and commit the new files with a standard commit message.
 Commits are to the local git repository.
 The `vulnreport commit` command also accepts multiple space-separated files/issue numbers, and will create a separate commit for each report.
 8. Send the commit for review and approval.
 See the Go [contribution guide](https://go.dev/doc/contribute) for sending a change on Gerrit.

+## Handling duplicates

+Sometimes an issue describes a vulnerability that we already have a report for.
+The worker doesn't (yet) detect this automatically, so it is a good idea to grep the `/data` directory of this repo for the module path and read the report to see if the vulns are the same.

+If the issue is indeed a duplicate:

+1. Apply the label `duplicate` to the issue.

+2. Find the duplicate issue (say it is #NNN) in the issue tracker, and on the current issue, write the comment "Duplicate of #NNN".
+(No period after the number.)

+3. Find the corresponding report yaml file (say GO-YYYY-NNNN.yaml) in `data/reports`, and add the duplicate IDs to the `cves` or `ghsas` section, as appropriate.

+4. Run `vulnreport -up commit NNN` to update generated files and create a commit.
+Edit the generated commit message so that it includes the words "add aliases".

+5. Mail the commit.

 ### Standard Library Reports